-With its coupe or convertible body style, valet key, locking rear seatbacks and remote trunk release lockout, the A5 offers cargo security.
+With its coupe body style, valet key, locking rear seatbacks and remote trunk release lockout, the A5 offers cargo security.
 The Cooper Convertible’s non-lockable remote release defeats cargo security.

 To make loading groceries and cargo easier when your hands are full, just kicking your foot under the back bumper can open the A5’s available trunk, leaving your hands completely free.
 The Cooper Convertible doesn’t offer a hands-free gesture to open its tailgate, forcing you to put cargo down if your hands are full.

 The engine in the A5 is mounted longitudinally (North-South), instead of sideways, as in the Cooper Convertible.
 This makes it easier to service and maintain, because the accessory belts are in front.